Sensirion/arduino-i2c-different-buses-example/README.md

 If you are using a different board, it is important to check the specifications to determine if any pins have special configurations that prevent them from being used as GPIO pins.
 In our case, we have selected pins 17 and 16 for I2C bus B.

+## Pull ups

+The ESP32 DevKitC Board ensures that GPIO lines are automatically pulled to a high state.
+Therefore, there is no need to manually wire or configure pull-up resistors for the pins you intend to use.

+## Wiring diagram

 Since the SCD41 sensor is compatible with both 3.3V and 5V, we can connect one sensor to the 3.3V pin and the other to the 5V pin.
 If both sensors require the same voltage, they can be connected through a breadboard.